rspeer/wordfreq/README.md

 wordfreq is a Python library for looking up the frequencies of words in many languages, based on many sources of data.

+The word frequencies are a snapshot of language usage through about 2021.
+I may continue to make packaging updates, but the data is unlikely to be updated again.
+The world where I had a reasonable way to collect reliable word frequencies is not the world we live in now.
+See [SUNSET.md](./SUNSET.md) for more information.

 Author: Robyn Speer

 ## Installation